I3N0dWZm/I3N0dWZm.github.io/_posts/2023-03-20-HTB_path-traversal.md

 ### Hack The Box - Path Traversal

-Whilst the path can change for local file inclusion the majority of the time its the same files your interested in.
+Whilst the path can change for path traversal the majority of the time its the same files your interested in.

 ive compiled a small list and added them to a python script that can be edited to fit the requirements.